St. John Paul II, Apostle of Divine Mercy: Divine Mercy and the Wound of Disbelief

 The Second Sunday of Easter is Divine Mercy Sunday in the Roman Catholic Liturgical Calendar.
-This year, it is also the day when St. John XXIII and St. John Paul II, are canonized.
+In 2013, it was also the day when St. John XXIII and St. John Paul II, were canonized.
 St. John Paul II was deeply devoted to the Divine Mercy.
 He said it was the key to his entire pontificate.
 History records it was central to his spirituality and the pattern of his merciful Christian service.
 He established it as a special devotional practice in the Catholic Church.
 He was - he is - an apostle of Divine Mercy

 CHESAPEAKE (Catholic Online) - The Second Sunday of Easter is Divine Mercy Sunday in the Roman Catholic Liturgical Calendar.
-This year, it is also the day when St. John XXIII and St. John Paul II, are canonized.
+In 2013, it was also the day when St. John XXIII and St. John Paul II, are canonized.
 St. John Paul II was deeply devoted to the Divine Mercy.
 He said it was the key to his entire pontificate.
 He was - he is - an apostle of Divine Mercy.

 History records it was central to his spirituality and the pattern of his merciful Christian service.
 He established it as a special devotional practice in the Catholic Church.
 At the Liturgy of Canonization for Sister Mary Faustina Kowalski, St. John Paul II proclaimed:

 Before speaking these words, Jesus shows his hands and his side.
 He points, that is, to the wounds of the Passion, especially the wound in his heart, the source from which flows the great wave of mercy poured out on humanity.
 From that heart Sr Faustina Kowalska, the blessed whom from now on we will call a saint, will see two rays of light shining from that heart and illuminating the world: "The two rays", Jesus himself explained to her one day, "represent blood and water" Divine Mercy reaches human beings through the heart of Christ crucified and Risen.